 Natural Gas Subcommittee of the Secretary of Energy Advisory Board: In January 2011, the Secretary of Energy Advisory Board (SEAB) created a Natural Gas Subcommittee to evaluate what role natural gas might play in the clean energy economy of the future.
 On March 30, 2011, President Obama announced a plan for U.S. energy security in which he instructed the Secretary of Energy to work with other agencies, the natural gas industry, states, and environmental experts to improve the safety of shale gas development.
 As a result, Energy Secretary Steven Chu charged the Natural Gas Subcommittee with providing the SEAB with recommendations as to actions that can be taken to improve the safety and environmental performance of shale gas extraction processes, and other steps to ensure protection of public health and safety.

 Multi-Agency Collaboration on Unconventional Oil and Gas Research: On April 13, 2012, a Memorandum of Agreement was signed among the Department of Energy, the Department of the Interior, and the Environmental Protection Agency to develop a multi-agency research plan to address the highest priority research questions associated with safely and prudently developing unconventional shale gas and tight oil reserves.

-Interagency Task Force on Carbon Capture and Storage: DOE co-chairs this task force, created by President Obama, to develop a coordinated federal strategy to speed the development and deployment of clean coal technologies.
+Interagency Task Force on Carbon Capture and Storage: DOE co-chaired this task force, created by President Obama in 2010, to develop a coordinated federal strategy to speed the development and deployment of clean coal technologies.